wendyverdonk93/docs/content/payment-methods/fastcheckout/what-is-fastcheckout.md

 __Not available__: Klarna, Pay After Delivery.

+### Adding a website and customized logo

+To add a website, please refer to our documentation on how to [add your website](/tools/multisafepay-control/add-website/)

+To add your personal logo to the Fastcheckout payment pages, please follow these steps:

+1. Log in to your [MultiSafepay Control](https://merchant.multisafepay.com/)
+2. Navigate to _Settings_ → _Website settings_
+3. Scroll down to the option _Payment logo (Fast Checkout)_
+4. Select your logo
+5. Click _Save_

 ### Fastcheckout Guaranteed
 With Fastcheckout Guaranteed, customers profit from additional security and protection.
 In case of delivery failure after payment, Fastcheckout offers an insurance up to €200 per order.